 Moving tips in Amsterdam

-Moving within the city centre has special needs, like the permits needed to block the road mentioned above.
+Moving within the city center has special needs, like the permits needed to block the road mentioned above.
 Another matter to take into account?
 The iron hooks.

 Using the iron hooks is actually not allowed anymore officially, but they do let people do it because they know there isn’t another way.
 Getting big furniture up and down the narrow and steep stairs just isn’t an option sometimes, so the iron hook hanging from the roof beams is your best bet.

-However, it’s harder than it looks: the iron hooks are supposed to be maintained and checked annually to make sure the beam can support the weight, but they’re often neglected or in a state of disrepair.
-Because it’s not officially allowed, none of the moving companies in Amsterdam are insured for moving with the iron hook, which makes it risky business.
-You really need a company that can work well with the hook, rope and pulley.
+However, it’s harder than it looks.
+The iron hooks are supposed to be maintained and checked annually to make sure the beam can support the weight, but they’re often neglected or in a state of disrepair.
+None of the moving companies in Amsterdam have insurance for moving with the iron hook, which makes it a risky business.
+You really need a company that can work well with the hook, rope, and pulley.